ECO31 Course Logo

 ECO31: Hard questions on hard money +7 research papers

 This course covers the main writings of Dr. Ammous which will form the basis for his forthcoming book The Fiat Standard.
-The course discusses bitcoin and fractional reserve banking, different bitcoin monetization scenarios, the economics of bitcoin mining, the economics of fat food, how to really kill bitcoin, and how bitcoin can help the developing world, and the economics of bitcoin scaling.
+The course discusses bitcoin and fractional reserve banking, different bitcoin monetization scenarios, the economics of bitcoin mining, the economics of fiat food, how to really kill bitcoin, and how bitcoin can help the developing world, and the economics of bitcoin scaling.
 You can see the full course syllabus here.

 This course is taught through ten lectures and discussion sessions, lasting 1 hour each.
 This course is now available to all members of Saifedean.com, along with Saifedean’s four online courses, and access to The Fiat Standard and draft of Principles of Economics.
 Click below to subscribe, or make a one-time purchase allowing you access for a year.